ZigaSajovic/CppML/docs/api/Algorithm/Partition.md

 **NOTE** that
 ```
 ml::AligmentOf<          // take aligment of the input and pipe into
-      ml::Partial<       // a partial evaluation of the metafunction
+      ml::PartialRR<       // a partial evaluation of the metafunction
           ml::Greater<>, // greater
           ml::Int<4>>>   // on ml::Int<4>
 ```